davidp-maker/challenge_spend_project/README.md

 # Challenge Spend Forecasting

-Forecasts how much a creator marketing program will pay out in challenge rewards in a given month.
+Forecasts how much a creator program will pay out in challenge rewards in a given month.
 The target is monthly challenge payout spend for a single brand (Sweetgreen as the pilot).
 The model is a two-part hurdle that predicts each creator's expected payout, then sums across everyone currently in a challenge.

 The headline result: on the two fully closed months the model landed within about 5% of actual (June -5.3%, July +1.1%), and it beats the existing flat-formula baseline on a like-for-like population.